 35-Year Moving Sum of Lawyers Admitted (ABA, NCBEX)

-This series is the cumulative number of people who received a license to practice law in the United States over the previous 35 years ending with the year shown.
+This series is the cumulative number of people who received a license to practice law in the United States over the previous 35 years ending with the year shown, i.e. it converts the flow of newly licensed lawyers into a stock to facilitate comparisons to employed-lawyer counts.
 An important advantage of this series is it includes people who were licensed without attending an ABA-accredited law school.
 It is pieced together from two sources:

 - Data from 1963-2000 appear in the ABA-LSAC Official Guide to the ABA Law Schools (Official Guide) 2001-2003 editions.
 I believe these figures do not include any duplicates, i.e. people who may have been admitted to two or more jurisdictions simultaneously.
 To my knowledge the 2001-03 editions of the Official Guide are not available electronically.